microsoftgraph/msgraph-sdk-design/graph-kiota/graph-kiota.md

 - Import middlewares from Kiota core library
 - How to add graph specific checks in the middleware.
 Example: The JS SDK checks if the url is a Graph url or a custom host passed by the user before appending telemetry headers or auth headers.
 If not, the headers are removed.

-- AuthHandler - Kiota core
+- AuthHandler - none - This avoids having to configure both the middleware and the provider and the authentication provider implementations are available across any http client
 - RetryHandler - Kiota core
 - RedirectHandler - Kiota core
 - CompressionHandler - Kiota core